verekia/js-stack-from-scratch/3-es6-babel-gulp/README.md

 Gulp's API is very straightforward.
 It defines `gulp.task`s, that can reference `gulp.src` files, apply a chain of treatments to them (like `babel()` in our case) and outputs the new files to `gulp.dest`.

 - In `package.json`, change your `start` script to: `"start": "gulp build && node lib/"`
-- Run `npm start` and it should print the color correctly.
+- Run `npm start` and it should print "Hello ES6".

 - Add `lib` to your `.gitignore`